xiaozhiliaoo/refactor/README.md

 [![GitHub issues](https://img.shields.io/github/issues-closed-raw/xiaozhiliaoo/refactor)](https://github.com/xiaozhiliaoo/refactor/issues/?q=is%3Aissue+is%3Aclosed)

-@Refactor improve code design and implement base on java annotation. @Refactor is uesd to annotate public types, interface, class, methods, constructors, and fields to indicate code quality.
+@Refactor improve code design and implement base on java annotation. @Refactor is used to annotate public types, interface, class, methods, constructors, and fields to indicate code quality. also provide some useful principles to making software clean and better. and make you always remember it.

 ## How to use it